centreon/centreon-documentation/versioned_docs/version-22.04/connect/openid.md

 - **Email attribute** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get the user's email address.
-- **Fullname attribute** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get user full name.
+- **Fullname attribute** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get the user's full name.

 </TabItem>
 <TabItem value="Manual management" label="Manual management">